 Boeing’s striking machinists union will vote Monday on a new contract offer

-Boeing’s machinists union leaders are endorsing the company’s latest contract offer, setting the stage for a vote on Monday that could end the seven-week-long strike.
+Boeing’s machinists union leaders are endorsing the company’s latest contract offer, setting the stage for a vote on Monday that could end the seven-week strike.

 The union, which represents 33,000 workers, voted down two previous proposals from the company.
 The ongoing strike has halted production at the company’s factories in the Pacific Northwest since Sept.
 13th.